 Graham Stacey feels fortunate that his club doesn’t have self-indulgent owners.
 “It’s like going to McDonald’s and saying, ‘I want my money back.
 I didn’t like those chips.’
 You have no say.
 You can’t dial up Ronald and ask him to leave because he’s not listening.”

 The deep emotional connection this fanbase has with their club guarantees that it will not perish; not even a flood can defeat them.
-When Ivor started working for the club, he realized, “The club is more about the fans than anything else.”
+When Ivor started working for AFC Wimbledon, he realised: “The club is more about the fans than anything else.”

-AFC Wimbledon’s model of collective ownership and resilient attitude serves as a powerful lesson for modern-day football clubs, many of which are driven solely by profit.
+AFC Wimbledon’s model of collective ownership and resilient attitude serves as a powerful lesson for modern-day football clubs.
 With limited funds, Wimbledon still manages to run a charity.
-Ray Armfield highlighted, “They started with literally one table outside the supermarket collecting food, and now it’s a multi-million-pound operation.”
+Ray Armfield says, “They started with literally one table outside the supermarket collecting food, and now it’s a multi-million-pound operation.”

-This club exemplifies what can be accomplished when people come together, and it is undeniably one of the greatest love stories in sport: AFC Wimbledon and its fans.
+Now set for a League One return, this club exemplifies what can be accomplished when people come together, and the club and its fan have one of the greatest love stories in sport.

 “There’s an expression: ‘We are Wimbledon,’ that’s us, the fans.” – Graham Stacey.